AndreasChristensen89/cleaner-copenhagen/README.md

 * Safari did not show contact form buttons as Chrome, and I had to change margins.
 * H3 text for two meetup times media query 1340px goes outside their background when pushed together
 * Markup validation service gave errors when using aria-label on css backgrounds.
 This was handled by adding a span in the div with role="img" and aria-label.
+* Error for favicon.ico in browser, favicon.ico not implemented

 ### Validator testing: